aaryadhali/DataBase-Practice/README.md

 # DataBase-Practice
-learning MySQL and using github
+learning Database and using github